robphoenix/concurrency-made-easy/README.md

 goroutine, acquire a semaphore when you’re ready to use them, not when you expect to use them.

+## Avoid mixing anonymous functions and goroutines.

-## Hopefully we’ve got all the bugs out of this program.
+Hopefully we’ve got all the bugs out of this program.

 But there’s one more obvious one that we haven’t talked about yet.
 And it’s a serious one that catches almost every Go programmer out at least once.